Top 20 Financial Modeling Interview Questions

 #4 – What are the design principles of a good financial model?

-Another easy Financial Modeling Interview question.
+Another easy question.

 Answer this Financial Modeling question using an acronym – FAST.

 F stands for Flexibility: Every financial model should be flexible in its scope and adaptable in every situation (as contingency is a natural part of any business or industry).
-Flexibility of a financial model depends on how easy it is to modify the model whenever and wherever it would be necessary.
+The flexibility of a financial model depends on how easy it is to modify the model whenever and wherever it would be necessary.

 S stands for Structure: The logical integrity of a financial model is of utter importance.
-As the author of the model may change, the structure should be rigorous and integrity should be kept at the forefront.
+As the author of the model may change, the structure should be rigorous, and integrity should be kept at the forefront.

 COLGATE BALANCE SHEET HISTORICAL DATA